mattjliu/Notation-Trainer/README.md

 ### How are the positions generated?

 Positions and moves are taken from previous world championship games.
-The PGN files for those event were downloaded [here](https://www.pgnmentor.com/files.html#world).
+The PGN files for those events were downloaded [here](https://www.pgnmentor.com/files.html#world).

 ## Install
 ```